elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> When a language is high level, it means that it is built without requiring detailed knowledge of the underlying computer.
+      <strong>Interview Response:</strong> When a language is at a high level, it means that it is built without requiring detailed knowledge of the underlying computer.
 For example, memory management, knowing which processor is running, and keeping track of things like pointers are unnecessary.
-High-level programming languages ​​are easier to write and maintain because they are platform independent.
+The platform independence of high-level languages makes them easier to write and maintain.
     </div>
   </div>
 </details>